nithilabalaji/recipe-analysis/README.md

 # Assessment of Missingness

 The only missing/null values are found in these columns,
-1. name
+1. name: 1
-2. description
+2. description: 70
-3. average_rating
+3. average_rating: 2609
-4. cooking_time_interval

 ### NMAR analysis

+The description column has 70 missing values, this is not trivial.
 If a recipe lacks a description, it might be because the author intentionally left it blank, possibly due to the recipe being straightforward or not requiring additional context.
 This missingness is inherently related to the value itself (i.e., the presence or absence of descriptive text), which is a classic example of NMAR.

 ## Missingness Dependency

+The other column with many missing values is the average_rating column.
+We will try to analyze the missingness to see if it depends on another column in our data.

 ### Analyzing dependency of average_rating on calories